 As symptoms progress, you may notice:

 - Limb weakness, starting in the hind legs and progressing to the front legs, which cause incoordination and eventually, the cat will be unable to stand at all.

 - Fecal and/or urinary incontinence

 Remove food and water as poisoning can prevent the cat from swallowing, which can lead to choking and go straight to the veterinarian.
 Call ahead if possible to let them know you are on your way.

 - Affected cats will be treated as an inpatient, during which time the cat will receive tick antiserum (TAS) to treat I. holocyclus.
 Serum, which is the clear part of the blood which contains antibodies and is obtained from dogs who have been made hyperimmune via repeated exposure to paralysis ticks.
 Sedation may be necessary before treatment as stress can aggravate symptoms.

 - Cats affected by D. andersoni or D. variabilis usually improve within 24-72 hours once the tick has been removed.

 - Artificial tears in the case of eyelid paresis to prevent the cornea drying out.

 - Regular monitoring of the cat’s temperature to avoid hypothermia or hyperthermia and take action if they do develop.

 - Oxygen therapy for cats who are having difficulty breathing.

-- Frequent tick checks to make sure there are none remaining.
+- Frequent tick checks to make sure none have been missed.